A new production by The Freedom Theatre, in cooperation with the Consulate General of France in Jerusalem

 Lost Land is based on the novel Le Grand Meaulnes by Alain Fournier, one of the most famous French novels of the twentieth century.
 Le Grand Meaulnes was written the year before the Great War broke out and is full of the prescience of the catastrophe that is about to befall the world, and particularly its young people.

 The Freedom Theatre’s adaptation offers a fascinating re-imagining of this great French classic against the background of the Palestinian plight, where beneath every endeavour is a yearning for what has been taken, destroyed, trampled upon.
 A people, occupied and uprooted, longing for a Lost Land.

 On the surface Lost Land is a romantic and simple story suffused with the overwhelming power of first love and the first experience of beauty, which is no sooner experienced than lost.
 But the play has great complexity beneath the surface.
 It reflects upon the past, youth, loss and the demands that history makes on ordinary human beings.
 Being born at that specific moment in time these ordinary human beings become extraordinary.

-Lost Land is supported by the Swedish Postcode Lottery, the Consulate General of France in Jerusalem, the Roddick Foundation and by Sida, as part of the PAN program.
+Lost Land is supported by Sida, as part of the PAN program, the Swedish Postcode Lottery, the Consulate General of France in Jerusalem, and the Roddick Foundation.